Theory of gating in recurrent neural networks: Details of random matrix theory for spectrum of the Jacobian

 At this point, we must make a crucial assumption: the structured matrices $A$, $L$, and $R$ are {\it independent} of the random matrices appearing $\mathcal{J}$.
-The evidence in favor of this assumption is the quality of our predictions for the bounding curve, presented in Fig.(\ref{fig:Jac_spectrum_RMT}).
-This implies that the dynamics is self-averaging, and that the state variables reach a steady-state distribution determined by the DMFT, and insensitive to the particular quenched disorder $\mathcal{J}$.
+This implies that the dynamics is {\it self-averaging}, and that the state variables reach a steady-state distribution determined by the DMFT, and insensitive to the particular quenched disorder $\mathcal{J}$.This self-averaging assumption leads to theoretical predictions which are in very good agreement with simulations of large networks, as presented in Fig.(\ref{fig:Jac_spectrum_RMT}).

-This assumption renders $\mathcal{D}$ a linear function of the random matrix $\mathcal{J}$, whose entries are Gaussian random variables.
+This independence assumption renders $\mathcal{D}$ a linear function of the random matrix $\mathcal{J}$, whose entries are Gaussian random variables.
 The next steps would be to develop an asymptotic series in the random components of $H$, compute the resulting moments, and perform a resummation of the series.
-This is conveniently accomplished by the self-consistent Born approximation (SCBA), which is exact in the $N \to \infty$ limit.
+This is conveniently accomplished by the self-consistent Born approximation (SCBA).
 The output of the SCBA is a self-consistently determined self-energy functional $\Sigma[\mathcal{G}]$ which succinctly encapsulates the resummation of moments.
 With this, the Dyson equation for $\mathcal{G}$ is given by

 where the matrices on the right are defined in terms of $3N \times 3N$ blocks:

 and $Q$ is a superoperator which acts on its argument as follows:

 Here, we have expressed the self-energy using the $3N\times 3N$ subblocks of the Green's function $\mathcal{G}$